 Man is an “eye animal”

-Man is an "eye animal" that absorbs visual information particularly efficiently and willingly.
-When presenting presentations, however, many speakers are still based on outdated conventions:
+Humans are an “eye animal” that absorbs visual information particularly efficiently and readily.
+When designing presentations, however, many lecturers still use obsolete conventions:

 Excessive text content, a recurring master layout and hardly any pictures no longer correspond to today's high standards.
 The result: Most slide presentations overwhelm or bother us!